countable-web/open-source-corporation/admin/AORS.md

   * Quarterly: You SHOULD measure how effectively the AOR is contributing to our mission.

 ## Writing Ops Manual Pages
-  * An Ops Manual page should guide employees in how to work becasue we want to document what we learn about how to better create value for our customers.
+  * An Ops Manual page MUST help employees achieve our mission and create value for our customers.
   * You MUST have a Purpose heading which concisely summarizes why the document exists, because we want to ensure the area is important to our mission.
   * You SHOULD have a Scope section that identifies what area of work is being discussed, and any definitions to clarify what follows, because we want each process document to be focused on a specific area of work.
   * You SHOULD use clear language, with the keywords "MUST" and "SHOULD" where applicable because we want to be clear. ie, "Developers MUST use Docker for apps with more than a single process, and SHOULD use Python on Node.js for web application back ends."
 "MUST" means the DRI should track and work towards compliance of the process.
 "SHOULD" means it's a recommendation to follow when reasonably convenient.